Skip to Content

 When you leave the cable car head north and follow the Kowhai walkway [note the Kowhai flower emblem in the paving circles]

-Take the right-hand turn near the Observatory and head up towards the weather station.
-Near the weather station there is the Krupp gun and also a magnificent view of the harbour.
-Walk back down the same path and take the right-hand path by the observatory.
+Take the right-hand turn near the Space Place and head up towards the weather station.
+Near the weather station there is the Krupp gun (captured in France and brought to NZ in 1918) and also a magnificent view of the harbour.
+Walk back down the same path to Space Place.

-Stop and check the time at the Sundial of Human Involvement.
+Take the path to the north of Space Place (right) and stop and check the time at the Sundial of Human Involvement.
 You need to stand on the correct date and turn your back to the sun.
-Clasp your hands together above your head and they will cast a shadow onto the correct time.
+Clasp your hands together above your head and they will cast a shadow onto the correct time (sun permitting).

 Continue along the path until you reach the Northern Walkway track.
 Turn right and walk along to the viewing platform.
 The platform overlooks part of the Australian garden.

-Continue along track and then take road that goes up to the MET Office.
-Just as you reach the buildings take the left-hand side track (Scrub Path 28)
+Continue along the Northern Walkway track and then take road that goes up to the MET Office.
+Just as you reach the buildings take the left-hand side track (Scrub Path 28- sign post is on the ground).

 At the end of Scrub Path take Manuka Path downhill.
-On the right you will see Remembrance Ridge and further down you will see Rudderstone Sculpture.
+On the right you will see Remembrance Ridge and further down on the right you will see Rudderstone Sculpture (Denis O’Connor 1997).
 Opposite Rudderstone Sculpture you will see a track.
 A few metres down the track you will see a Cork Oak tree.

-Return to Manuka Path and walk down to the Listening and Viewing Device sculpture, the Peacemaker Sculpture and then down to the Dell.
+Return to Manuka Path and walk down to the Listening and Viewing Device sculpture (Andrew Drummond 1994).
+Return to Manuka Path and continue down to the Peacemaker Sculpture (Chris Booth 1991) and then down to the Dell (a large picnic area with stage used for performances.

-From the Dell walk past Anderson Park and take the Reserves Path just past the Seddon memorial, veer left to Observatory path which leads onto Fowles Path.
+At the Seddon Memorial enter the Bowen Street cemetery and take the Reserves Path immediately on your right.
+Veer left to Observatory path which leads onto Fowles Path.

-Cable Car B: Walk Along Upland Road and Exploration of Botanic Gardens
+Cable Car ‘n’ Walk B: Walk Along Upland Road and Exploration of Botanic Gardens

 Meet at Plimmer statue at 12.30pm.